hongxingwang/SSDS_PR17/README.md

 # Environment

-The code is tested on 64-bit Windows with MATLAB R2015a, coming with pre-compiled mex files via Visual Studio 2013.
+The code is tested on 64-bit Windows with MATLAB R2015a, coming with the pre-compiled mex file "fista_dykastra.mexw64" via Visual Studio 2013.

 # Usage